Bachelor’s in Health Care Administration in Connecticut

 As you work toward your bachelor’s degree, you may take multifaceted courses like Management Information Systems in Healthcare, Research Methods in Public Administration, Financial Management of Healthcare Organizations, Healthcare Policy and Planning, and Management of Healthcare Organizations.
 These courses may give you an extensive look at the history of American health care and give you the tools you need to positively impact the field for years to come.

-When you've been accepted to a health care administration program in Connecticut, you can begin your search for financial aid.
+When you’ve been accepted to a health care administration program in Connecticut, you can begin your search for financial aid.
 Quite a few schools, associations, and employers offer financial aid in this state.
 Day Kimball is one such company, awarding the Gladys Pizzotti Health Care Workers Scholarship and the Bernard F. Smith Memorial Scholarship.
-The Connecticut Healthcare Financial Management Association awards scholarships that are worth up to $4,000 each.

 While completing your degree, you may wish to join a professional association like the Connecticut Medical Group Management Association.
 Members of this group may get access to continuing education opportunities, networking events, and industry updates.

-Career Outlook for Health Administrators in Hawaii
+Career Outlook for Health Administrators in Connecticut

 You have the potential to change the health care industry with your leadership skills.
 Get started now by reaching out to health care management schools in Connecticut for program information.